-Central Avenue School provided redacted student addresses for the 2017-2018 academic year to TransOptions.
+Central Avenue School provided redacted student addresses for the 2017-2018 academic year to Avenues in Motion.
 These student locations were used to assess the feasibility of students walking or biking to and from school based on the distance they live from Central Avenue School.
-(See Map 1 and Map 2. on pages 18 and 19)
+(See and Error!
+Reference source not found. on pages 18 and 19)